 It’s also very easy to find ready-made panda gear to decorate your classroom — at this time of year, that’s a big plus.

 There’s a Panda weather bear set:

 Pandas are cute and non-seasonal, so you can leave your theme in place all summer if you feel like it, and have a nice summer school look that won’t, as so many summer school themes do, remind you every day that you’re not on vacation like the rest of the teachers.

 Dressing the room is easy: black letters on white paper saying things about “pandamonium” and a panda cutout or bulletin board set will do it.
-Add a Japanese Paper Panda balloon or a highly realistic Folkmanis Panda Puppet for maximum fun.
+This year there are lots of black and white bulletin board sets, including one with eucalyptus cutouts.
+Add a Japanese Paper Panda balloon or a Panda Puppet for maximum fun.

 One more, inspired by Lynn Truss’s book Eats, Shoots & Leaves: The Zero Tolerance Approach to Punctuation, could be a “Panda Says No” effort.
 Some editions of the book, which is a witty diatribe on correct written English, came with stickers saying “The Panda Says No,” which could be stuck on public errors in punctuation.
 I’m not much on public correction, but it could be fun to do this in the classroom for a while.

 Here’s the joke, in case you missed it (the deaths have been removed from this version):